 - The Municipality liaise with the District Municipality and the Department of Transport to develop a Rural Roads Asset Management System (RRAMS) for the Local Municipality.
 The Municipality has tried to do so but the regional office is unable to assist.
-They require intervention from the Head Office in Bhisho. - The Municipality must establish an Integrated Community Safety Forum.
+They require intervention from the Head Office in Bhisho.
+Provincial treasury has promised to try and arrange the meeting. - The Municipality must establish an Integrated Community Safety Forum.
 The Municipality has established the Forum - The Municipality must submit its waste management plan to both Departmental MeC's of COGTA and DEDEA for endorsement.
 The Municipality is in the process of engaging a service provider to start a new plan. - The municipality must develop a Spatial Development Plan that is informed by disaster vulnerability and risk assessment reports.
 The Municipality will review its newly adopted SDF when this information becomes available. - The Municipality must develop and adopt disaster management bylaws.
-The Municipality can not do this until it has a disaster management plan which it will develop in the 2023 FY.

-• The municipality must develop and adopt a plan to address veld and forest fires, oil spillages and floods.
+The Municipality cannot do this until it has a disaster management plan which it will develop in the 2023 FY. - The municipality must develop and adopt a plan to address veld and forest fires, oil spillages and floods.
 These will be contained in the disaster management plan which it will develop in the 2023 FY.